philwild/infosecdocs/docs/2 - Concepts.md

 Splunk will attempt to auto-extract values into fields from within the event data that is being indexed.
 This is normally performed at search time.

 Fields will often be defined within event data as key value pairs such as `user=fred` or `src:192.168.10.5` or may simply be a number or text within the structure of the event with no defined key.
-Splunk can still identify these fields using a custom [field extraction](https://docs.splunk.com/Splexicon:Fieldextraction) through Splunk web.
+Splunk can still identify these fields using a custom [field extraction](https://docs.splunk.com/Splexicon:Fieldextraction) through Splunk Web.
 A field extraction is defined against a source type, a source or a host.

 Further information on fields in Splunk can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Aboutfields).